You bought the canned fish — awesome, you're that much closer to getting more omega-3s. The next step: figuring out what to do with it.

 Sardines are a fish you either love or hate.
 Their salty, briny taste adds umami to your favorite dishes, and you may not even realize you're eating fish.
 This salad is brimming with nutrition, not just from the sardines, but also from hearty root vegetables, sweetness from an apple and healthy monounsaturated fats from the avocado.

 Sardines are popular in Mediterranean cooking, so if you're eating more of a plant-based diet, it's the perfect fish to add to your repertoire.
-(By the way, the Mediterranean diet has been ranked the number one diet again in 2020 by U.S. News and World Report, so you're in good company by adding some Mediterranean staples to your diet.)

 Get the Shaved Vegetable Salad With Sardines recipe and nutrition info here.

 3. Spicy Avocado and Anchovy Salad

 - Protein: 19 grams

 If you're trying to increase the amount of both protein and fiber in your diet, try the combo in this recipe.
 Canned anchovies and eggs pump up the protein, while the kohlrabi and avocado help you get closer to the recommended amount of fiber.